gabrielmoterani/gabrielmoterani/README.md

 ###  Welcome to my Github

- I am a full-stack software engineer currently working as CTO of pingback.com .
+ I am a full-stack software engineer currently working as Sênior Software Engineer of zenvia.com.br .

- I have been working with tech since 2015, and during this time I worked building and scaling some awesome projects.
+ I have been working with tech since 2014, and during this time I worked building and scaling some awesome projects.
 I love being part of a team and making tech possible.